Self-driving cars: will they soon be a reality?

 Because of this, consultancy firm PwC estimates that sales of semiconductors to the automotive industry will increase by 11.9 percent by 2022.
 This trend is closely related to the huge market potential of autonomous cars, as well as the continuing electrification of vehicles and the development of onboard assistants and in-car entertainment systems.

-“Our high-tech materials are enabling the development of all the increasingly powerful microchips, sensors and other technology that form the backbone of self-driving vehicles,” says Kai Beckmann, our CEO of Performance Materials.
+“Our high-tech materials are enabling the development of all the increasingly powerful microchips, sensors and other technology that form the backbone of self-driving vehicles,” says Kai Beckmann, our CEO of Electronics.
 “Everything from the onboard computing to the GPS and display screens relies on efficient, advanced semiconductor solutions.”

 When does Science Fiction become reality?